 Karen has been volunteering at the SCHS since 2005 and was elected to the Board in 2010.
 She was born and raised in Hancock, but left Minnesota shortly after finishing school.
 Karen has lived in seven states before returning to Minnesota in 2003.
 Her past work experience includes financial planning and insurance service.
 Karen and her husband live south of Chokio.
 She has a daughter in Los Angeles and a son and grandson in Chokio.
 Karen enjoys reading, cross stitching, hiking, family research and, of course, volunteering at SCHS.

-Eugene was born and has lived on a farm in Horton Township all of his life, except for his time in the Navy and his first job.
-Eugene and his wife, Darlene, celebrated their 50th Anniversary this year.
-They have three children, Barbara Klinkenberg, John Pasche, Sandra Nelson and four grandchildren.
+Eugene has lived on a farm in Horton Township all his life, except for his time in the Navy and his first job.
+Eugene and his wife, Darlene, have been married over 50 years.
+They have three children: Barbara Klinkenberg, John Pasche, and Sandra Nelson, and four grandchildren.
 Eugene is a member at Zion Lutheran Church in Morris and has served in many positions.
 Currently, Eugene serves as Branch Manager of MN North Branch for Orphan Grain Train which collects and provides humanitarian aid to those in need.
-He also enjoys hunting, fishing, camping and restoring John Deere tractors.
+He also enjoys hunting, fishing, camping, and restoring John Deere tractors.

 Jeanne Ennen, Stevens County Commissioners Liaison

 Jeanne is honored to be a member of the SCHS board.
 She has always had an interest in history.
 Jeanne is a lifelong resident of Stevens County.
 Her children are the sixth generation of her family to live on their farm.
 Jeanne has deep roots in Stevens County.